FabienRoger/WInfoForTwitter/README.md

 </div>
 <br>

-The embeddings of the sentences are created using Hugging Face's sentence transformer named "paraphrase-MiniLM-L6-v2" which provides good sentence embeddings at a relatively low computing cost.
+The embeddings of the sentences are created using Hugging Face's sentence transformer named "paraphrase-MiniLM-L6-v2" which provides good sentence embeddings at a relatively low computing cost <a href="http://arxiv.org/abs/1908.10084">(Reimers 2019)</a>.
 It uses the average of the bert tokens of each word of the sentence weighted by the attention mask.
 It only supports english.

 The similarity used here is the cosine similarity.

 ## How to install the extension